esmero/archipelago-documentation/docs/ami_update.md

     - contains the corresponding label (title) for your existing ADOs
     - can contain modifications for the label (title) values
 - **type**
-    - optional, only required if using the Custom (Expert Mode) approach for your AMI set configuration or targetting changes for 'type' mappings for your ADOs
+    - optional, only required if using the Custom (Expert Mode) approach for your AMI set configuration or targeting changes for 'type' mappings for your ADOs
     - contains the corresponding type values for your existing ADOs
     - can contain modifications for the type values
     - related to this, AMI Update functionality cannot be used to update/change the underlying Drupal bundle mappings for already-ingested objects.
 In other words, you cannot use an AMI Update Set to change a Child Object with a 'Page' type originally ingested as a Digital Object -> to a Parent Object with a 'Book' type mapped to the Digital Object Collection/Compound bundle.
 For these changes, you will need to delete and re-ingest your ADOs.